ustaxcourt/website-wagtail/README.md

 # Pull Request Workflow

-# Pull Request

-This document clarifies the process a developer should follow when assigned to an issue.
+This document clarifies the process a developer should follow when assigned to an issue/story.

 ## Summary

 Generally speaking, this project will follow a [feature-branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow):
 -  `main` branch represents the official project history, and the starting point for all story work
-- developers work on stories by branching off of `main`, implementing their work in an feature branch, and ultimately integrating their feature branch back into `main` once their work is comoplete
+- developers work on stories by branching off of `main`, implementing their work in a feature branch, and ultimately integrating their feature branch back into `main` once their work is complete

 Additionally, we will use tags to facilitate deployment to production and sandbox instances.